Aref-Akminasi/aws-developer-associate/CICD.md

 - Output logs can be stored in **Amazon S3 & CloudWatch Logs**
 - Use CloudWatch Metrics to monitor build statistics
-- Use CloudWatch Alarms to notify if you need "Thresholds" for failures
+- Use CloudWatch Alarms to notify you if you need "Thresholds" for failures
 - Use EventBridge to detect failed builds and trigger notifications

 # CodeDeploy

 ## CodeDeploy - Basics

-- A file names **appspec.yml** defines how the deployment happens
+- A file names **appspec.yml** defines how the deployment happens, at the root level of the code files
-- CodeDeploy lifecycle: ApplicationStop, DownloadBundle, BeforeInstall, Install, AfterInstall, ApplicationStart, ValidateService
+- CodeDeploy lifecycle:

+  1. ApplicationStop
+  2. DownloadBundle
+  3. BeforeInstall
+  4. Install
+  5. AfterInstall
+  6. ApplicationStart
+  7. ValidateService

 - Deploy new applications versions to:

   - EC2 Instances